ppy/osu-wiki/news/2020-03-13-featured-artist-beatmap-updates-from-the-mappers-guild.md

 ![Mystery header](/wiki/shared/news/banners/mappersguild-mystery.jpg)

 For the **Mystery Electronic mini-pack (osu!taiko)** quest, the mappers had to create and rank at least 3 mapsets of unpublished electronic songs by one of our unreleased featured artists.
+These maps were created in secret by guild members to accompany the [MYLK Featured Artist Announcement](https://osu.ppy.sh/home/news/2019-12-31-new-featured-artist-mylk) this past December.

 This quest was completed by **[tasuke912](https://osu.ppy.sh/users/2774767)**, **[salchow](https://osu.ppy.sh/users/9738159)**, **[HiroK](https://osu.ppy.sh/users/4050738)**, **[Nepuri](https://osu.ppy.sh/users/6637817)**, **[Cynplytholowazy](https://osu.ppy.sh/users/3901754)** and **[Nardoxyribonucleic](https://osu.ppy.sh/users/876419)**